kosamad/the-meadow-project/README.md

 * Contact the business about a specific order.
 * Update my details.
 * Change my password.
-* Reset my password if i forget it.
+* Reset my password if I forget it.
 * Sign out of my account.
 * Add/Edit reviews to products to help others be informed about their purchasing decsions.